|

 Chief Petty Officer Steven Richard Sharp, Royal Navy,

 and Mary Ann Sharp.
-He was the husband of Emily Sharp, of
+He was the husband of Emily Sharp,

 Beryl and Pearl.
+"In ever loving

 memory of my dear husband and our dear Dad"

-(February 1946) |
+(February 1946)

 Sharp, S. G. Sydney George

-Sharp, S/10686487,was in the Royal
+Sharp, S/10686487, was in the Royal

 35. He is buried in El Alia Cemetery, Algeria.
+12 H 22

-Sydney and Ellen E. Sharp, of Dover. |
+Sydney and Ellen E. Sharp, of 133 Snargate Street,

-Shepherd, W. E. William E
+Shepherd, W. E. William

-Shepherd was born on 30th November 1908.
-He had 11 years
+E Shepherd was born on 30 November 1908.
+He had 11

-was 34.
-He is commemorated on the Tower Hill Memorial in
+1945, when he was 34.
+He is commemorated on the Tower

 His wife was Mrs W E Shepherd, from

-12 Eaton Road, Dover. |
+12 Eaton Road, Dover

 Shepard, H. B. Harry Bernard